Dental Costs in Michigan

 How much do dental implants cost in Michigan?

 In Michigan, dental implants average $4,305.
-This is 3% higher than the national average.
+This is 4% lower than the national average.
 University clinics like University of Michigan School of Dentistry (Ann Arbor, established 1875) often offer reduced rates.

 Are there dental grants in Michigan?